 Monocacy National Battlefield is located in Central Maryland approximately 45 miles west of Baltimore.
 The park offers the opportunity to check out a 6-mile self-guided auto tour that winds through the battlefield site.
 There are multiple walking trails along with living history demonstrations.

-The battle forced the Confederacy to delay their attack on Washington D.C. by a day.
+The battle forced the Confederacy to delay its attack on Washington D.C. by a day.
 This provided the Union with the opportunity to bring in reinforcements and prepare for the Confederate attack.

 Piscataway Park

 Piscataway Park was created to preserve the view from Mount Vernon.
-Visitors can visit Farmington Landing site, Accokeek Creek site, National Colonial Farm and Fort Washington Marina.
+Visitors can visit the Farmington Landing site, Accokeek Creek site, National Colonial Farm, and Fort Washington Marina.

 Thomas Stone National Historic Site